HybridDog/linemaker/README.md

 TODO:
 — find out why the fist objects of the line don't always exist
 — test it in survival mode
+— put the objects rather to the line ends (if there are be too many)